-of the Department of curity responsible for getting ort orders in place and se orders. tion in determining paternity a support order is by expected to result in or emotional harm to the child rson with whom the child is occeedings for the child's are pending before a court; ont is working with a public or private agency to give the or adoption, and discussions gone on for more than three or or or or over the child's are pending before a court; or or adoption and discussions or or adoption and discussions or or or or or or or over the child's are pending before a court; or
+Term Definition Division of Child Support Services (DCSS) The Division of the Department of Economic Security responsible for getting medical support orders in place and enforcing those orders.
+Good cause not to cooperate with DCSS Good cause includes: Cooperation in determining paternity or getting a support order is reasonably expected to result in physical or emotional harm to the child or the person with whom the child is living; Legal proceedings for the child's adoption are pending before a court; The parent is working with a public or licensed private agency to give the child up for adoption, and discussions have not gone on for more than three months; or The child was conceived as a result of incest or rape.